ministryofjustice/moj-frontend/docs/components/alert.md

 The information alert can tell a user about:

 - unfinished tasks, directing people to where to do them
-- significant changes to a service, until the change become familiar
+- a significant change to a service, until it become familiar
 - service downtime

+The information alert can be combined with other alert variants.
+For linear services or display the 'Important' heading, use the <a href="https://design-system.service.gov.uk/components/notification-banner">GOV.UK notification banner component</a>.

 #### When not to use

-^ The information alert can be combined with other alerts on a page or in a service.
-Use the [GOV.UK Design System notification banner component](https://design-system.service.gov.uk/components/notification-banner/) for linear services or if you do not intend to use the warning and alert banners.^

-The information alert can tell a user about:
-- unfinished tasks, directing people to where to do them
-- significant changes to a service (until people familiarise themselves with the change becomes)
-- service downtime (shown globally)

-Use this alert sparingly.
-People often miss banners and alerts, and using them too often is likely to make this worse.
-If a lot of information alerts are emerging in a service, it might be a sign that a journey needs redesigning.

-An information alert is low to medium priority.
-If the issue is more severe, or you want to prevent something going wrong, use the warning alert.
+You may want to avoid this alert for a high priority notification or to prevent something going wrong.
+Use the warning alert for this.

 ### Warning alert

 {% example "/examples/alert-warning" %}

 The warning alert tells users about something to prevent them from making a mistake.
-It tells the user that they need to be careful about something.
-Use it sparingly to help avoid alert fatigue.
+Use it sparingly to avoid alert fatigue.
 It has an orange border and an icon.

 #### When to use

-A warning alert can be used when, for example:
+A warning alert can be used when something:

-- information is missing, for example because data integration has not worked properly (but the user can access the information another way)
+- is missing but the user can access the information another way, for example in a legacy system
-- a record has not been updated recently, but may still be of use
+- has not been updated recently but may still be of use, for example a risk assessment
-- something has become more urgent or important, for example because a deadline is approaching
+- has become more urgent or important, for example because a deadline is approaching
-- a user should not be prevented from doing their task but need to know that it affects something else, for example they’re booking the last wheelchair accessible room and they might want to use it for someone else

 #### When not to use

-If the warning alert feels too severe for the context, use the information alert.
+Do not use the warning alert for:

+- content which is just 'good to know' (use the [information alert](#information-alert) instead)
+- body copy (unless it's immediately under a heading)

-If you want to add your message to the body copy or do not want a coloured border and icon, use the [GOV.UK Design System inset text component](https://design-system.service.gov.uk/components/inset-text/) or the [GOV.UK Design System warning text component](https://design-system.service.gov.uk/components/warning-text/).
+If you want to add your message to the body copy or do not want a coloured border and icon, use the [GOV.UK inset text component](https://design-system.service.gov.uk/components/inset-text/) or the [GOV.UK warning text component](https://design-system.service.gov.uk/components/warning-text/).

 ### Error alert